Rishit-dagli/Smart-Queuing-System-On-Edge/README.md

 tutorials.
 This includes pre-trained models, source code, test input images, video and data streams.
 Additionally, users can apply any of the pre-trained deep learning models available through the Intel® Distribution of OpenVino™ toolkit, or upload their own customized pre-trained deep-learning models to develop and test their own computer vision applications.

+### Benefits of The Intel® DevCloud for the Edge

+* Reduced time to access comprehensive Intel® development solutions, hardware and software, for deep learning and computer vision application development with just an internet connection.
+* Access to fully configured physical edge machines pre-installed with the Intel® Distribution of OpenVINO™ Toolkit (CPU, iGPU, VPU and
+FPGA) hosted in the cloud powered by Intel® Xeon® Scalable processors.
+* Ability to evaluate and choose the right Intel® hardware acceleration option for your application.
+* A vast library of pre-trained models from the Intel® Distribution of OpenVINO™ Toolkit and ability to upload your own custom pre- trained models to evaluate the best framework, topology, and hardware acceleration solution for your unique application.

 ## Setup